 2. Induction Heating

 This modern method uses electromagnetic fields to melt glass quickly and efficiently, often in industrial settings.
+Induction heating is favored for its precision and energy efficiency, making it ideal for large-scale production where consistent quality is crucial.

 3. Flame Working

 For smaller projects, such as glass beads or sculptures, flame working with a torch provides precise control over the melting process.
+This technique allows artisans to manipulate glass into intricate shapes and designs, making it popular among artists and craftsmen.

 How Glass Properties Change During Melting Process